videlais/simple-qbn/notes/expressions.md

 ### Working with Quis Expression Language

 Starting with version 1.4, SimpleQBN began to use the MongoDB Query Language for expressions.
-As of version 1.4.2, SimpleQBN uses the [Quis](https://www.npmjs.com/package/quis) NPM package for expression evaluation.
+As of version 1.4.2, SimpleQBN started using the [Quis](https://www.npmjs.com/package/quis) NPM package. **As of version 1.5.0, SimpleQBN exclusively uses Quis syntax for all expressions**, removing MongoDB query language support to reduce dependencies and code size.

 Quis expressions support: